 AF-C/AI Servo/Continuous-Servo – Continuous focussing modes will track any changes in camera position and readjusts the focus point with tiny movements.
-If you’re shooting handheld be aware of any movements you make as they could change the focus point at the last second.
-Best used by beginners to take one less stress away.
+If you’re shooting handheld be aware movements, you make could change the focus point at the last second.
+Best to use for beginners to take one less stress away.

-You can tweak the white balance if you enjoy post-production editing, but otherwise, we’d recommend either cloudy or sunny settings depending upon the weather.
+You can tweak white balance if you enjoy post-production editing, but otherwise we’d recommend either cloudy or sunny settings depending upon the weather.

-I’m going to take some time now to investigate how to maximise the landscape in front of you and see what camera tricks we can use to make it truly breathtaking.
+I’m going to take some time now to investigate how to maximise the landscape in front of you and see what camera tricks we can use to make it truly breath-taking.

 There are several traditional compositional rules in photography that are worth adhering to, as well as breaking.
-But when it comes to new photographers, it’s best to learn the basics before you go ripping up the rule book.
+But when it comes new photographers, it’s best to learn the basics before you go ripping up the rule book.

 The rule of thirds was constructed off the back of landscape photography, so this rule is just for us.
 Divide your screen into a grid of 9 rectangles, look at it as 3 horizontal rows of 3 boxes.

 Continuing with the rule of thirds, where the lines intersect are our power points.
 These are compositional markers on which you should position any subjects of interest.

 Constructing a narrative or super-objective in your composition can also be very powerful.
 Leading lines are designed to draw your audience into the shot and through it following a particular path.

-For a landscape photographer, rivers, converging valleys, mountainsides, tree lines and roads are all great continuing lines to work with.
+For a landscape photographer, rivers, converging valleys, mountain sides, tree lines and roads are all great continuing lines to work with.
 Lines can be straight or curved.

 If you’re looking for a symmetrical shot, then place your line in the middle of the shot or balanced lines on the edges leading to the middle.
 Otherwise get your line to start in one corner of the frame and let it trail into the main subject or across the entire frame.

 Yet since we are opportunists at iPhotography we’d never recommend turning your camera off until you get back to your car, you never know what you may see on the way down.

 Remove any batteries and memory cards before the drive home.
 If the weather has been particularly cold and frosty then heed this warning…

-Instead, leave the bag to warm back up to room temperature before opening.
+…instead, leave the bag to warm back up to room temperature before opening.
 The reason for this is condensation.
 Rapidly changing temperatures to already cold equipment can cause microscopic sized water droplets to form on the camera body and if that gets into your electronics you’re finished!